-At POSI, we use only the finest materials to fabricate these silicone prosthetics.
+At POSI, we use only the finest materials to fabricate these silicone prosthetics in our in-house prosthetic fabrication lab.
 In casting, we often use the sound side to duplicate the design from the involved side.
 Details, right down to the fingerprints, are copied into the restoration.
 Silicone prosthetics can be painted and highlighted in order to assure a very close match in skin color and texture.
 We even include hair if desired.

 Some advantages to passive designs include: little or no harnessing for suspension, low maintenance, and durable materials.
 Disadvantages of passive prosthesis include no active control of a terminal device and limitation of bi-manual activities.

 This prosthetic limb design eliminates the need for a harness system to capture motion in order to control the terminal devices and elbow.
 Today, there are numerous methods and control mechanisms which relay information to the terminal device hand and elbow often by a micro-processor.

 - Myo-electrics use surface electrodes to pick up signals from the remaining musculature in the residual limb.
 These signals are used to tell the terminal device, wrist rotator or elbow to open or close, move up, down or rotate.
 If a muscle test shows there is not enough electrical input available from a particular muscle group, we can use switches or touch pads to operate the componentry.
 Most new technology uses some type of micro-processor (tiny computer), which allows the prosthetist to customize and refine the signals for operation of the prosthesis.